MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/azure-sql-management-pack-known-issues-and-troubleshooting.md

 - Connection Timeout Expired.
 The timeout period elapsed while attempting to consume the pre-login handshake acknowledgment.
 This could be because the pre-login handshake failed or the server was unable to respond back in time.

 - A network-related or instance-specific error occurred while establishing a connection to SQL Server.
-The server was not found or was not accessible.
+The server wasn't found or wasn't accessible.
 Verify that the instance name is correct and the SQL Server is configured to allow remote connections.